asifhg/CGold/docs/tutorials/variables/environment.rst

 Configure step
 ==============

-Note that in previous examples variable was set on :ref:`configure step <configure>`:
+Note that in previous examples variables were set in the :ref:`configure step <configure>`:

 .. literalinclude:: /examples/usage-of-variables/env-configure/CMakeLists.txt